 The VHS for the first film even contains an AA ad featuring footage from the movie!

 Running Gag: In the first movie, a car running into and toppling the oddly-placed statue on the McCallisters' frontyard.
 In the sequel, the first van misses the statue... but the second van still manages to hit it.

 In the first two movies, Uncle Frank insults Kevin:

 In the first movie: "Look what you did, you little jerk!"

-In the second movie: "Get out of here, you nosy little pervert, before I slap you silly!"
+In the second movie: "Get out of here, you nosy little pervert, or I'm gonna slap you silly!"

 In the first two movies, the family watches It's a Wonderful Life in a different language while in a hotel: first French, then Spanish.
 Likewise, Kevin watches How the Grinch Stole Christmas while alone.

-Also, at the end of the first two, one of the other McCallisters would yell at Kevin for something bad he did while they were gone/separated (trashing Buzz's room in the first, and spending "$967 ON ROOM SERVICE!!!!" with his dad's credit card in the second).
+Also, at the end of the first two, one of the other McCallisters would yell at Kevin for something bad he did while they were gone/separated (trashing Buzz's room in the first, and spending "$967 ON ROOM SERVICE!!!!" with Peter's credit card in the second).

 That would be "Angels with Filthy Souls."
 And the sequel "Angels with Even Filthier Souls".